Depression Treatment Centers For Young Adults

 Before their arrival, many of Red Mountain Sedona’s students have experienced prolonged depressive episodes, which either led to self-medication as a means of finding relief or kept them from being confident enough to claim life as their own.
 They often take up various negative behaviors to dull the pain, attempting to find some sort of alternative.

 Students sometimes arrive at RMS with these poor habits, which are actually symptoms of the depression they have been trying to overcome.
 The reverse can also be true; some students fell into a pattern of depression after first ceasing other non-working behavior.
 In these cases, depression can emerge in the aftermath of battling substance use or other negative behavior.

 Depression can also occur alongside anxiety or other mood issues.
 In fact, most RMS students have experienced some form of depression prior to their arrival.
 We therefore expect that most of them will likely deal with this problem on some level after their arrival.
 Therefore, we view this condition as something we expect and are prepared to address.

 What Impact Does Depression Have on “the Launch” Process?

-The Red Mountain client has often neglected critical personal needs related to their physical, emotional, and psychological well being.
+The Red Mountain student has often neglected critical personal needs related to their physical, emotional, and psychological well being.

 Along with treatment, our students are taught self-advocacy, which means standing up for themselves to rebuild those parts their self-esteem.
 Self-advocacy involves learning to:

 • Make positive decisions about one’s own life;